 The exact cause of KLS is unknown, but some doctors believe certain factors can increase your risk for this condition.

 For example, KLS may arise from an injury in the hypothalamus, the part of the brain that controls sleep, appetite, and body temperature.
 A possible injury could be falling and hitting your head, although more research is needed to confirm this link.

 Some people develop KLS after an infection like the flu.
 This has led some researchers to believe KLS may be a type of autoimmune disorder.
 An autoimmune disease is when the body’s immune system attacks its own healthy tissue.

 Some incidents of KLS may also be genetic.
 There are cases where the disorder affects more than one person in a family.
-However, no clear genetic associations have been found in population studies to date, and further research is needed.

 Understandably, you and your family want quick answers.
 However, a KLS diagnosis is a process of exclusion.
 There isn’t a single test to help your doctor confirm this condition.
 Instead, your doctor may conduct a series of tests to rule out other possible illnesses.

-Your doctor uses these tests to check for, and rule out, the following conditions:
+Your doctor uses these tests to check for and rule out the following conditions:

 - other sleep disorders